 What do I do if my child wants a boy/girlfriend too young?

 As with most questions about parenting, children, and development, the right age to have a romantic interest really depends on the maturity of your child.
-Rather than set specific age-limits, it may be best to encourage our children to think about what relationships are about, and identify what makes them positive or negative.
-Ask questions like,
+People often think teenage relationships are better as the child is older, but rather than set specific age-limits, it may be best to encourage our children to think about what relationships are about, and identify what makes them positive or negative.
+Ask questions like:

 “How would you deal with it if your boy/girl friend asked you to do something that you felt uncomfortable about?”